Lifestyle

 City-wise half-yearly sales

-Read also : All you need to know about the Pune Metropolitan Region Development Authority (PMRDA)
+Read also : All about Indore Development Authority (IDA)

 “Launches have been hit more than sales.
 Developers are giving priority to completion of projects and becoming RERA-compliant, which eventually will augur extremely well for the industry.
 On the price front, Mumbai, like other cities, is undergoing a time correction.
 Going forward, since Maharashtra is one of the front runners in having a RERA regulator in place, we believe that this city may come out of the hiccups of policy interventions soon,” said Samantak Das, chief economist and national director – research, Knight Frank India.